afuh/rick-and-morty-api-site/src/pages/about.md

 Of course, the API is an open source project and you can contribute on [GitHub](https://github.com/afuh/rick-and-morty-api).

 ### Copyright?
-Rick and Morty is created by Justin Roiland and Dan Harmonand for [Adult Swim](https://www.adultswim.com).
+Rick and Morty is created by Justin Roiland and Dan Harmon for [Adult Swim](https://www.adultswim.com).
 The data and images are used without claim of ownership and belong to their respective owners.

 This API is open source and uses a BSD license.
 All the data has been collected from open sources such as [http://rickandmorty.wikia.com/](http://rickandmorty.wikia.com/).